 European preparedness to face future health emergencies (biological, chemical, radiological, nuclear, or natural disaster) is fundamental and relies on surge capacities.
-Surge capacity could be defined as "a health care system's ability to rapidly expand beyond normal services to meet the increased demand for qualified personnel, medical care, and public health in the event of bioterrorism or other large-scale public health emergencies or disasters".(76) The concept of surge capacity is a useful addition to the study of health systems' disaster and/or pandemic planning, mitigation, and response.
-(77) A major challenge during the COVID-19 outbreak was the sudden increase in ICU bed occupancy rate and the lack of trained staff.
-The EU-made ESI budget (2.5 million EUR) available to support training across EU countries, (78) and helped establish an intensive care medicine training programme together with the European Society of Intensive Care Medicine (ESICM), based in Brussels, for doctors in doctors and nurses working in EU and UK hospitals(79).
-The geographical access to intensive care beds varies significantly across European countries and low ICU accessibility was associated with a higher proportion of COVID-19 deaths.(80)
+Surge capacity could be defined as "a health care system's ability to rapidly expand beyond normal services to meet the increased demand for qualified personnel, medical care, and public health in the event of bioterrorism or other large-scale public health emergencies or disasters".(71) The concept of surge capacity is a useful addition to the study of health systems' disaster and/or pandemic planning, mitigation, and response.(72) A major challenge during the COVID-19 outbreak was the sudden increase in Intensive Care Unit (ICU) bed occupancy rate and the lack of trained staff.
+The EU-made ESI budget (2.5 million EUR) available to support training across EU countries,(73) and helped establish an intensive care medicine training programme together with the European Society of Intensive Care Medicine (ESICM), for doctors and nurses working in EU and UK hospitals.(74) The geographical access to intensive care beds varies significantly across European countries and low ICU accessibility was associated with a higher proportion of COVID-19 deaths.(75)

-This variability of critical care bed numbers per 100,000 capita in Europe is known and Rhodes and colleagues (2012) had already stated that a better understanding of these numbers should facilitate an improved planning for critical care capacity.(81)
+This variability of critical care bed numbers per 100,000 capita in Europe is known and Rhodes and colleagues (2012) had already stated that a better understanding of these numbers should facilitate an improved planning for critical care capacity.(76)